simonedbarber/admin/README.md

 #### The permission check logic about role and group permission.
 In short, The role always has higher priority than group permission.
-If ResourceA allow role "Developer" to access, UserA is a "Developer" but does not belong to any group.
+If ResourceA allow role "Developer" to access and UserA is a "Developer" but does not belong to any group.
 UserA still can access ResourceA.
 But if UserA is a "Editor", UserA cannot access ResourceA.

+So, A resource `roles.Allow(roles.CRUD, roles.Anyone)` skips the group permission system.

+#### Set exceptional resource or actions.
+Resources and actions both have a config called `SkipGroupControl`.
+If this is true, the current object will not appear in the resource list of group page and group permission check always return true.

 ## License